 My name is Mitchell Karchemsky.
-I graduated from UC Berkeley, studying Cognitive Science, and Computer Science, with a focus in Computational Modelling.
+I have a degree in Cognitive Science and Computer Science, focusing in Computational Modelling from UC Berkeley; and a Masters degree in Information and Data Science from UC Berkeley.
 My interests include Human-Computer Interaction, Embedded Systems, Teaching, and Coffee.

 I served as Research Staff at the Berkeley Institute of Design under Björn Hartmann focusing on HCI topics such as Learning & Expertise Sharing, Interactive Device Design & Fabrication, and Tools for Embedded Systems

 Previously, I worked at Accenture as a Prinicipal Technical Architect focusing on Innovative Products.

 I currently work at Traeger as the Lead IoT Engineer

 A hands-on, studio design course where students work at the intersection of technological innovation and socially engaged art.Read Me

 This introductory design course teaches concepts, skills, and methods required to design, prototype, and fabricate physical objects.Read Me